 Prioritize Your Well-Being

 Ultimately, prioritizing your mental health and well-being is an act of self-love and self-preservation.
 Remind yourself that you deserve to feel better, and that seeking help is a courageous step towards a more fulfilling and balanced life.
-Remember, overcoming the paradox of avoidance is a journey, and it’s okay to take it one step at a time.
+Remember, overcoming the paradox of mental health avoidance is a journey, and it’s okay to take it one step at a time.
 By understanding the underlying factors and embracing self-compassion, you can break free from the cycle and embark on a path towards improved mental well-being.